Columbia College | Columbia Engineering

 Courses used to meet the stated degree requirements (except those only given on a Pass/Fail basis) may not be taken for a Pass/D/Fail grade.
 All Core Curriculum courses (i.e., Literature HumanitiesUniversity WritingFrontiers of ScienceContemporary CivilizationArt HumanitiesMusic Humanities), as well as courses for the Global Core Requirement, Science Requirement, and Foreign Language Requirement, must be taken for a letter grade.

-All courses used to meet the requirements of a major or concentration, including courses in other departments that fulfill requirements for a major, must also be taken for a letter grade, with the possible exception – to be determined by the relevant academic department or program – of the first one-term course taken by students in their eventual major.
+All courses used to meet the requirements of a major, concentration, or minor including courses in other departments that fulfill requirements for a major, must also be taken for a letter grade, with the possible exception – to be determined by the relevant academic department or program – of the first one-term course taken by students in their eventual major.

 All students registered in Columbia College during the regular academic year may elect one course each term during the regular academic year to take on a Pass/D/Fail basis (in addition to any courses that are graded only on a Pass/Fail basis).
 Students who do not utilize both Pass/D/Fail options during the academic year may elect, in the summer immediately following, to take one Columbia Summer Session course on a Pass/D/Fail basis.
 No more than one course may be designated to be taken on a Pass/D/Fail basis at any point in a given semester.